xh/app-template/README.md

   password.
 You will quickly want to connect to the OAuth provider (or other authentication scheme) of your choice and remove both the bootstrap routine and support for user passwords.

-* Only the client-side dependencies for AG Grid Community Edition (https://www.ag-grid.com/) are included, but a license for AG Grid Enterprise is strongly recommended and required to use all of the available Grid integrations and Admin Console features.
-Once you have a license, add the missing dependencies (see the Toolbox `package.json`) and configure in your license via the bootstrapped `jsLicenses` app config (or modify `Bootstrap.ts` and check your license in with the code to a private repo, if you prefer).
+* AG Grid Community Edition (https://www.ag-grid.com/) is added as a client-side dependency, but the licensed AG Grid Enterprise is strongly recommended and required to use all of the available Grid features.
+Once you have a license, add the missing dependencies (see the Toolbox `package.json`) and configure in your license via the bootstrapped `jsLicenses` app config (or modify `Bootstrap.ts` and include the license with the code, if you have a private repo).

-## Running the Template
+## Development Environment Setup

 The only local prerequisites for running this template are: